Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (2) A notice under subsection (1) must identify the road to be deactivated and specify the date when deactivation will begin.

-(2.1) A notice under subsection (1) to a local Indigenous nation must be provided in the form and manner that are identified for the nation in a manner specified by the commission, if a manner is specified.
+(2.1) A notice under subsection (1) to a local Indigenous nation must be provided in the form and manner that are identified for the nation in a manner specified by the regulator, if a manner is specified.

 (a) extend the period referred to in subsection (3);